Skyscanner/skyscanner-python-sdk/README.rst

 Skyscanner Python SDK
 ===============================

-You will need to contact us to request an API key to use our APIs.
-Please use the following form: https://partners.skyscanner.net/contact.
+You will need to contact us to request an API key to use our APIs via the following form: https://partners.skyscanner.net/contact.

 We receive a large number of requests and although we do our best to reply to all we cannot guarantee that your application will be successful.

 .. image:: https://api.travis-ci.org/Skyscanner/skyscanner-python-sdk.svg